MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

   - D365CE
 ---

-# Add, move or delete fields using the model-driven form designer
+# Add, move or delete fields on a form using the model-driven form designer
 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-## Add a field
+## Add a field to a form
 To add fields to a form, use the **Fields** pane.
 The **Fields** pane lets you search and filter to help you quickly find fields.
 It also includes the option to show only unused fields.

-### Add a field using drag and drop
+### Add a field to a form using drag and drop

 1. Open the form designer to create or edit a form.
 More information: [Create a form](create-and-edit-forms.md#create-a-form) and [Edit a form](create-and-edit-forms.md#edit-a-form)
 2. In the command bar, select **Add field**, or in the left pane, select **Fields**.